HYL13/CS766Spring2021/README.md

 ## Results and analysis

 > The result of each experiment has been uploaded to our github "results" folder.
-You can find more detailed information with the generated images and the ground truth images for each experiment.
+You can find more detailed information with all generated images and ground truth images for each experiment.
+Here we just showed some typical samples of the results.

 ### Pix2pix-sat2google